yanei11/sheep_ast/example/keyword_get/Example2.md

     }
 ```

-The redirect function make specified data to re-input Ast stages but it can specify which Ast full name should process by option and also it can put namespace by tag symbol.
-Please see redirect yard document or `spec/` test case.
+The redirect function make specified data to re-input Ast stages, but it can specify which Ast should process also it can put namespace by tag symbol.
+Please see redirect yard document or `spec/` test case more detailed.
+The above syntax matches like:
-This matche, expression like:
 ```
-namespace hi_this_is_namespace {
+namespace example {
  someprocess();
  someprocess2();
 }
 ```

-And redirect function put namespace expression matched at `E(:r, '.*')`, and redirect data specified by :test symbol and range 1..-2 to re-input Ast stages again.
+And redirect function put namespace expression matched `E(:r, '.*')`at tag `_2`, and redirect data specified by :test symbol and range 1..-2 to Ast stages again.
-In this case, redirect data will be `\n  someprocess();\n  someprocess2();\n`, and namespace will be `hi_this_is_namespace`
+In this case, redirect data will be `\n  someprocess();\n  someprocess2();\n`, and namespace will be `example`
 `:redirect` function has options `ast_include` and `ast_exclude` and they can use to specify which Ast can use to process of redirected data.
 If you execute this example, you can see the result data has namespace.

-# crlf, lf, eof
+# crlf, lf

 The last syntax registration has crlf, lf, eof handling.
 It prevents NotFound exception by those input.

-## crlf, lf

-Please see syntax_alias.rb, these expression is alias for the new line.

-## eof validation
+# eof validation

-sheep_ast input special expression '__sheep_eof__'.
+sheep_ast input special expression `__sheep_eof__`.
 It is input after end of process of given file.
 The eof will never be input in case that core get expression by like `core << 'abc'` (sheep_ast has interface to feed just string as well as input by file path.
 Please see spec/ testcases)
 The eof has important role.
 It kicks eof validation.
 eof validationn is to validate Ast process is finished at the eof. sheep_ast raise error when Ast process is in progress at the timing eof is input.
 User can detect bug by this validation.
-If user wants to use the validatoin in the way of inputing string, user should do like 'core << 'abc' << '__sheep_eof__''
+If user wants to use the validatoin in the way of inputing string, user should do like 'core << 'abc' << `__sheep_eof__`

 # Summary